 While dough rises, simply heat the tomato sauce over low heat.

 Preheat oven to 450o.
 Lightly flour a round baking stone or lightly oil a pizza tin.
 Punch down dough and, on a lightly floured surface roll out to the size of the stone or tin.
 Transfer dough to the prepared stone and spread sauce over the crust, leaving about 1 inch around the rim.
 Drizzle with oil and bake for about 30 minutes, until the crust is golden brown.
 Remove from oven and allow to cool for about 10 minutes before slicing.
+If you want to be authentically Italian, top your finished pizza with baby arugula and halved cherry tomatoes.

 Cook’s Tip: You can make your own sauce or buy a jarred version.
 Just look for one that’s most natural…the least amount of ingredients and no sugar.